 Jeffrey Buettner, DMA

-Jeffrey Buettner, DMA is Assistant Professor of Music at Middlebury College, where he directs the choral program and conducts College Choir, Women’s Glee Club, and the Chapel Choir for the annual Lessons and Carols services.
-He is the founding conductor of the Vermont Youth Orchestra Chorus and Concert Chorale, and President-Elect of the Vermont chapter of the American Choral Directors Association.
+Jeffrey Buettner, DMA is Associate Professor of Music at Middlebury College, where he directs the choral program and conducts College Choir, and is co-founder of the Middlebury Bach Festival.
+He is the founding conductor of the Vermont Youth Orchestra Chorus and Concert Chorale, and President of the Vermont chapter of the American Choral Directors Association.

 Professor Buettner was a Fulbright scholar (2010) to the I. Kotlyarevski Kharkov State University of Arts in Kharkov, Ukraine where he taught American choral music and tradition, and conducting.
 He is also a recipient of a Whiting Foundation grant to study 16th and 17th century counterpoint in Leipzig and London.
 He was selected to conduct at the Philadelphia Bach Institute with Helmut Riling in February, 2010.
 In summer 2009 he served as Artistic Director of “Heritage in Harmony,” a cultural exchange program for high school students from Vermont, Quebec and France.
 In summer of 2008 he was choral conductor for the Rome Festival in Rome, Italy and conducted the Middlebury Opera production of La Bohème by Puccini.